What is Elizabethan?

 The Elizabethan style is an architectural and interior design aesthetic from the Elizabethan era, which spanned the reign of Queen Elizabeth I from 1558 to 1603.
 This style embodies the transition from medieval Gothic architecture to the Renaissance's classicism in England.
 Notable for its ornate and extravagant features, Elizabethan design includes intricate woodwork, bold geometric shapes, and a mix of Tudor and classical motifs.

 The Elizabethan style is appreciated for its craftsmanship and attention to detail.
-It often featured fine carvings in wood, including the elaborate use of panelling and moulding throughout manor houses and royal residences.
+It often featured fine carvings in wood, including the elaborate use of panelling and Molding throughout manor houses and royal residences.
 Today, it influences home interiors that aim for a traditional, antique, or historically inspired look.

 Usage